 - If the Parent Index is an MSCI Standard Index or MSCI Investable Market Index (IMI), then the maximum weight of an Index constituents that belong to the Large Cap size segment will be restricted to the lower of (the weight of the security in the Parent Index + 2%) and 10 times the weight of the security in the Parent Index.
 The minimum weight of an Index constituent will be restricted to the higher of the (weight of the security in the Parent Index 2%) and 0.
 The maximum weight of an Index constituents that belong to the Mid Cap or Small Cap size segments will be restricted to the lower of (the weight of the security in the Parent Index + 1%) or 5 times the weight of the security in the Parent Index.
+The minimum weight of an Index constituent will be restricted to the higher of the (weight of the security in the Parent Index + 1%) or 5 times the weight of the security in the Parent Index.
 The minimum weight of an Index constituent will be restricted to the higher of the (weight of the security in the Parent Index 1%) or 0. - If the Parent Index is an MSCI Mid Cap index or an MSCI Small Cap index, the maximum weight of an Index constituent will be restricted to the lower of (the weight of the security in the Parent Index + 1%) and 5 times the weight of the security in the Parent Index.
-The minimum weight of an Index constituent will be restricted to the higher of (the weight of the security in the Parent Index 1%) and 0. - Active exposure of the Index to the target Barra style factors (factors included in the calculation of Alpha score) will be constrained to be greater than 0.1 and less than 0.6.
-Factors, namely, Earnings Variability, Leverage, Size, Beta and Residual Volatility if included in the calculation of Alpha score, will be constrained to be greater than -0.6 and less than -0.1 relative to the Parent Index. - The exposure of the Index to the non-target Barra style factors will be restricted to +/-0.1 standard deviations relative to the Parent Index. - The Global Industry Classification Standard (GICS®)3 sector weights of the Index will not deviate more than +/- 5% from the sector weights of the Parent Index (the Energy GICS Sector is not constrained). - For countries with weight greater than 2.5% in the Parent Index, the weight in the Index will not deviate more than +/-5% from the country weight in the Parent Index. - For countries with weight less than 2.5% in the Parent Index, the weight in the Index will be capped at 3 times their weight in the Parent Index. - The above country weight constraint will also apply on China A Stock Connect listings as a group separately in addition to the usual country weight constraint on China. - The one-way turnover of the Index is constrained to a maximum of 10% at each QIR.
+The minimum weight of an Index constituent will be restricted to the higher of (the weight of the security in the Parent Index - 1%) and 0. - Active exposure of the Index to the target Barra style factors (factors included in the calculation of Alpha score) will be constrained to be greater than 0.1 and less than 0.6.
+Factors, namely, Earnings Variability, Leverage, Size, Beta and Residual Volatility if included in the calculation of Alpha score, will be constrained to be greater than -0.6 and less than -0.1 relative to the Parent Index. - The exposure of the Index to the non-target Barra style factors will be restricted to +/-0.1 standard deviations relative to the Parent Index. - The Global Industry Classification Standard (GICS[®])5 sector weights of the Index will not deviate more than +/- 5% from the sector weights of the Parent Index (the Energy GICS Sector is not constrained). - For countries with weight greater than 2.5% in the Parent Index, the weight in the Index will not deviate more than +/-5% from the country weight in the Parent Index. - For countries with weight less than 2.5% in the Parent Index, the weight in the Index will be capped at 3 times their weight in the Parent Index.